LomasPersad/LomasPersad.github.io_old/about.md

 > leadership, and development of the general well-being of the national
 > community."

-I currently work at Mayo Clinic as a research fellow.
-I am an *Imperial College London* graduate  with a passion for biomechanics research and data visualization.I like to play cricket, soccer, table tennis and I game occasionally!<br>
+I am interested in  biomechanics research and data visualization.
+I like to play cricket, soccer, table tennis and I game occasionally!<br>
-Please check my **[CV]** for more details about my academic background.
+I invite you to learn more about my academic background by checking out my **[CV]**.